physion/policy.ovation.io/README.md

 ## Who is behind this?

-[Physion.io](htts://Physion.io), healthcare's trusted HIPAA-compliant platform.
+[Catalyze.io](htts://catalyze.io), healthcare's trusted HIPAA-compliant platform.

 We help companies who handle PHI, both business associates and covered entities, maintain compliance with our Platform as a Service, Mobile Backend as a Service, and managed data integration services.
 Think Heroku and Parse for healthcare.
 In addition, we also provide HL7 Integration for those who need to communicate with EHR vendors like Epic or Cerner.

-To get in touch, shoot us an email at [hello@Physion.io](mailto:hello@Physion.io).
+To get in touch, shoot us an email at [hello@catalyze.io](mailto:hello@catalyze.io).
 We'd love to hear from you!

+[Physion LLC](https://physion.us) modified these policies for use by Physion, maintaining the license described below.

 ### License